 Château de Pressac

-The Pressac Castle dates back to the Middle Ages, and traces of this period still exist, notably in its gate.
-At the beginning of the 18th century, the Vassal de Montviel introduced a grape variety originating from Quercy to the estate, which was renamed "Noir de Pressac" and eventually became more commonly known as Malbec.
-In 1997, the Pressac Castle was acquired by the Quenin family, who would take the estate to the highest level, as in 2012 the Pressac Castle is promoted to Grand Cru Classé.
+The Pressac Castle dates back to the Middle Ages, and traces of that period can still be seen, notably in its fortified gate.
+In the early 18th century, the Vassal de Montviel introduced a grape variety native to Quercy to the estate; it was renamed "Noir de Pressac" and eventually came to be more commonly known as Malbec.
+In 1997, the Pressac Castle was acquired by the Quenin family, who would go on to elevate the estate to the highest level, as in 2012 the Pressac Castle has been promoted to Grand Cru Classé.

 More information on the website of Château de Pressac